neo4j-field/neo4j-arrow/README.md

     high_.
   * What, you don't like numbers? :-)
 - Error handling and cleanup for failed/incomplete jobs needs work.
-- Batch sizes are not dynamically configurable or chosen.
+- Batch sizes are not dynamically chosen.
 Ideally they would be determined based on schema and host hardware.
   * As we develop and utilize `neo4j-arrow` a best practice should be baked in, but we're not there yet.
 - Cannot currently _write_ to the database via Cypher jobs.